ArweaveTeam/SmartWeave/README.md

   --interact \
   --input "[CONTRACT INPUT STRING HERE]"
 ```

+When interacting with the contract, the value passed to --input must be valid json.
+Typically an object is used:

+`--input '{ "function": "transfer", "qty": 1984 }'`

 To test a contract interaction without writing it to the network, append `--dry-run` to your `--interact` call.